davidmoten/kool/README.md

 ```

 ## Time-based operators
 This library has a number of time-based operators.
 For example `Single.timer("a", 1, TimeUnit.SECONDS).get()` emits `a` one second after starting.

 Use of time-based operators is not optimal for production code because the current thread is blocked (by a `Thread.sleep`).
 If you are happy to wear a bit of extra complexity but win on efficiency then use `RxJava` for this scenario.

+The time-based operators are:
+* `Single.timer`
+* `Stream.interval`
+* `Stream.retryWhen`
+* `Stream.delayStart`

 ## RetryWhen
 The `retryWhen` operator differs subtly from the RxJava implementation in that when no more retries will occur the last error is emitted (thrown, possibly wrapped to make unchecked).
 The operator has a helpful builder for common scenarios: